tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/日志采集/LogListener 采集/LogListener 安装和部署/LogListener 安装指南_intl_en.md

 >- We recommend that you use a collaborator key if the collaborator has been assigned with the CLS read/write permission by the root account.
 > - `region` indicates the region of the CLS you use, instead of the region where your business machine resides.
 > - If your CVM instance and logset are in the same region, we recommend you access the service domain name over the private network; otherwise, use the public network.
-> - For details about log collection, please see [Granting a Sub-account Permissions to Collect Logs for a CLS Log Topic](https://intl.cloud.tencent.com/document/product/614/39023).
+> - For details about log collection, see [Examples of Custom Access Policies](https://intl.cloud.tencent.com/document/product/614/45004).
 >

 ### 3. Starting LogListener